 In the Group Performance each student collaborates with the group in devising a piece of original theatre, based on a theme, concept, issue, idea or image taking ONE (1) topic from the Topic List - Group Performance.
 The Topic List - Group Performance is available in the Drama Stage 6 Course Prescriptions - Higher School Certificate 2015-2017 document.

 Before you start your Group Performance you should check the guidelines so that you follow them carefully.
-These can be found on the Board of Studies web site in Support Documents, Marking Guidelines.
+These can be found in the document HSC Drama Marking Guidelines - Practical tasks and submitted works .

-Board of Studies information about the group performance to check includes:
+Board of Studies NSW information about the group performance you should check includes:

-If you are in any doubt about the Board of Studies guidelines contact the Board of Studies, Teaching and Educational Standards (BOSTES) for confirmation on (02) 9367 8111.
+If you are in any doubt about the guidelines, contact the Board of Studies, Teaching and Educational Standards (BOSTES) for confirmation on phone (02) 9367 8161.

 Work on the group project can start from the beginning of Term 2.
 The Group Performance will take the majority of class time from this point on.

 Groups can be formed in a variety of ways.
 Some common ways are:

 You are going to be working with the people in your group very closely until your Group Performance examination at the end of Term 3.
 So you have to plan how you are going to work together and what you expect from each other.

 Many people use a contract which they work out together; talking about how they all keep in touch, what happens if they are away, how they will share the recording of the process for their logbooks, how they will solve any disagreements.